Top 8 Mutual Funds or Unit Trusts to Invest in Singapore 2019

-The global economy today is not performing at its optimal.
-Similarly, Singapore’s growth numbers have largely missed estimates for much of the year.
+The global economy today is not performing at its most optimal.
+Singapore’s growth numbers have largely missed estimates for much of the year.

-In its Economic Survey of Singapore for the third quarter of 2018, the Ministry of Trade and Industry (MTI) cited weakening external demand and increasing economic risks on the global stage.
+In the Economic Survey of Singapore for the third quarter of 2018, the Ministry of Trade and Industry (MTI) cited weakening external demand and increasing economic risks on the global stage.

 Despite all the negativity, the economy will continue to expand in the coming year.
 Therefore, Singaporeans should be ready to partake in the growth.

-In such treacherous times, it is only prudent that one looks out for the best investment vehicles.
+In these times, it is only prudent to look out for the best investment vehicles.
 They also should be able to withstand adverse economic conditions.

 Mutual funds collect money from various investors and put it in diverse investment vehicles.
 Usually, a mutual fund will invest in stocks, bonds and the money markets.
 It will depend on the structure and business plan of the mutual fund on whether the investment is purely equity-focused, bond-focused or a mix of both.